 Have you tried using beneficial insects in an effort to provide biological pest control?
 Which species did you use and how did it work?
 Let us know about your experiences the next time you visit Safer® Brand on Facebook.

-Also, be sure to subscribe to the Safer® Brand E-Newsletter for great deals on our products and more great gardening advice.
+Also, be sure to subscribe to the Safer® Brand E-Newsletter for more great gardening advice.